schoi15-umbc/Credit-Card/README.md

 3. Business Problem     : Finding best suggestion for promotion paln according to the differnt usage behavior of customers.

 ## **Motivation and Background**

+K bank in DC is trying to create a new credit card for their bank.
+The new credit card is geared to sell to new and existing customers, but the bank wants to make more benefits for existing customers.
+In order to find out the best benefit program for their new credit card, the bank has hired me to categorize the customers by clustering them.
+K bank provided me with a dataset that contains data on how the customer uses their bank account.
+By using Kmeans method, I will attempt to figure out how to cluster the customers along with finding the average of each features for better understanding of the groups.

 ## **Data**
 The dataset is obtained from [Kaggle (Credit Card dataset)](https://www.kaggle.com/arjunbhasin2013/ccdata).
 It includes 8950 observations, each representing an individual.